This article was published by the Great British Mag content team on 20 Oct 2020

 - Buy staples such as rice, lentils, pasta, spices and grains in bulk as it often works out cheaper and will ensure you always have things you can easily cook.

-- Buy supermarket-branded products as they are often cheaper.
+- Buy supermarket-branded products as they are often cheaper than big brands.

 - Hit the freezer section in the supermarket.
-A lot of supermarkets offer frozen meat alternatives like Iceland’s No Chicks Chunks and No Bull Mince or Tesco’s Quorn mince, which can be used to create your favourite meals.
+A lot of supermarkets offer frozen meat alternatives like Iceland’s No Chick Strips and No Bull Mince or Tesco’s Quorn mince, which can be used to create your favourite meals.
 This works out a lot cheaper than buying ready prepared meals.
+But don’t forget about the reduced aisle in your local supermarket either.
+Supermarkets often discount products just before closing time.

 - Buy canned and frozen fruit and veg.
 You’ll save money, waste less and you won’t need to go to the supermarket as often.

 - Meal prep is your new best friend – it’ll help you stay healthy and save money.
-Try making a big batch of vegan spaghetti bolognaise and freezing enough for a few meals.
+Try making a big batch of vegan spaghetti bolognese and freezing enough for a few meals.